 In the past, some women, such as Black, lower-income, and Native American women, didn’t have the same reproductive rights as other women.
 Some were forced to get sterilized.
 Even today, women on Medicaid or drug rehabilitation treatment programs may have limited birth control options.

-Reproductive rights advocates work to help pass laws that allow equal access to all of these health care services for people of all genders, races, ethnicities, religious beliefs, income levels, and legal status -- including those who are in prison or are undocumented immigrants.
+Reproductive rights advocates work to pass laws that allow equal access to all of these health care services for people of all genders, races, ethnicities, religious beliefs, income levels, and legal status -- including those who are in prison or are undocumented immigrants.

 Reproductive rights don’t just apply to women, but men and people of all genders.

-Almost one-quarter of men are sexually active by age 15, so they’re at risk for unplanned pregnancies or for sexually transmitted diseases (STDs) like gonorrhea or chlamydia that could make them unable ability to father children.
+Almost one-quarter of men are sexually active by age 15, so they’re at risk for unplanned pregnancies or for sexually transmitted diseases (STDs) like gonorrhea or chlamydia that could make them unable to father children.

 Men’s reproductive rights include access to health care services like: